 - 1. Vehicles on aircraft movement and ramp areas shall be restricted to that necessary for airfield and aircraft operations. - 2.
 Vehicles shall make maximum use of the base road network except when access through the airfield is required to reach destination. - 3.
 All personnel shall ensure that their vehicles are FOD free prior to entering any aircraft movement area. - 4.
 At no time are vehicles allowed to randomly drive on the infield or grass area. - 5.
 Private vehicles are not allowed on the movement areas.
 The AFM and ATC may grant exceptions on a case-by-case basis.
+Private vehicles authorized for use on the movement areas shall utilize hazard lights or check out a flashing beacon from GEM at building 426.

-3.11.3.3 Communication.
+3.11.3.3 COMMUNICATION.

-1. Vehicular traffic operating on airfield movement areas shall be radio equipped or escorted by a radio equipped vehicle.
-Escort services can be obtained by contacting Flight Planning at COMM (301) 342-3836/7 or DSN 342-3836/7.

-- 2. Radio contact must be established and maintained with Tower on 138.975 MHz.
-Fire Department units will utilize the Enterprise Land Mobile Radio (ELMR) Crash channel for all communications with ATC.
+- 1. Vehicular traffic operating on airfield movement areas shall be radio equipped or escorted by a radio equipped vehicle.
+Escort services can be obtained by contacting Flight Planning at COMM: (301) 342-3836/7 or DSN 342-3836/7. - 2.
+Radio contact must be established and maintained with Tower on 138.975 MHz Fire Department units will utilize the Enterprise Land Mobile Radio (ELMR) Crash channel for all communications with ATC.
 Strict adherence to radio discipline and procedures is mandatory, especially during an emergency.
 Light signals shall not be used for controlling vehicles unless the Tower experiences a radio equipment outage or otherwise coordinated. - 3.
 Radio call signs on the airfield net shall be per reference (k) or as assigned by the AFM.
-Users of portable radios shall identify type of vehicle on initial contact with Tower. - 4.
-All vehicles shall receive specific approval, prior to entry onto the movement area from the Tower and report when clear of the area.
+Users of portable radios shall identify type of vehicle on initial contact with Tower.

+4. All vehicles shall receive specific approval, prior to entry onto the movement area from the Tower and report when clear of the area.